Sentience

 Recently, the definition of ‘sentient animals’ was extended to ‘cephalopod molluscs’ (octopus, squid, cuttlefish or nautilus) or ‘decapod crustaceans’ (lobster, crab, shrimp or prawn).
 The committee has to date issued 7 rather anodyne reports, broadly confirming that they have no problem with government policy.

-So far though no mention of the government line on octopus kebabs or octodogs, whether with or without prawns.
+So far though no mention of the government line on the boiling of lobsters or indeed octopus kebabs or octodogs, whether with or without prawns.
 And no mention yet of the resurgence from the 1960s of the prawn cocktail.
 And if shrimps should be protected because of their level of sentience, what of chicken nuggets?
 Are not chickens at least as sentient as a prawn?
 And what about ants?
 They live in colonies building structures and generally working for the good of the collective.
 Is that not a form of sentience?
 And yet we casually tread on any ant which lies in our path.

 Paul Buckingham